bitwalker/libcluster/README.md

 the strategy process as part of it's supervision tree.

-If you do not wish to use the default Erlang distribution protocol, you may provide an alternative means of connecting/ disconnecting nodes via the `connect` and `disconnect` configuration options.
+If you do not wish to use the default Erlang distribution protocol, you may provide an alternative means of connecting/ disconnecting nodes via the `connect` and `disconnect` configuration options, if not using Erlang distribution you must provide a `list_nodes` implementation as well.
 They take a `{module, fun, args}` tuple, and append the node name being targeted to the `args` list.
 How to implement distribution in this way is left as an exercise for the reader, but I recommend taking a look at the [Firenest](https://github.com/phoenixframework/firenest) project currently under development.
 By default, the Erlang distribution is used.